quire-io/guide/_docs/tasklist-07-descriptions.md

 ![add task descriptions]({{ site.url }}{{ site.baseurl }}/assets/images/descriptions/add_task_description.png)

 Add emojis to make your description stand out.
-Type in `:` to get emoji cheet sheet or you can copy and paste an emoji from websites like getemoji.com.
+Type in `:` to get emoji cheat sheet or you can copy and paste an emoji from websites like getemoji.com.

 ![add emojis]({{ site.url }}{{ site.baseurl }}/assets/images/descriptions/quire_emoji.png)